-The POCO and AML/PTF Regulations is supported by the Anti-Money Laundering and Prevention of Terrorist Financing Code 2011 (the Code) which has been issued by the Money Laundering Reporting Authority (MLRA) pursuant to section 111(1) of POCO.
+The POCO and AML/PTF Regulations are supported by the Anti-Money Laundering and Prevention of Terrorist Financing Code 2011 (the Code) which was issued by the Anti-Money Laundering Committee (AMLC) pursuant to section 111(1) of POCO.
 The Code is considered as law and has the same legal force as if the provisions of the Code had been contained in the POCO or the AML/PTF Regulations.
-In order to assist financial businesses to comply with the provisions of the POCO and AML/PTF Regulations and the Code, guidelines has been issued by the MLRA pursuant to section 111(9) of POCO.
+Guidelines were issued by the AMLC, pursuant to section 111(9) of POCO, to assist financial businesses to comply with the provisions of the POCO and AML/PTF Regulations and the Code.
 Although the guidance is provided with the Code it is not a part of the Code.

-Given that the focus of AML/CFT initiatives is generally on the financial services industry, the Turks and Caicos Islands Financial Services Commission (TCIFSC) plays a pivotal role in the Turks and Caicos Islands’ fight against money laundering and terrorist financing and preserving the integrity of our financial services industry.
+Given that the focus of AML/CFT initiatives is generally on the financial services industry, the Turks and Caicos Islands Financial Services Commission (TCIFSC) plays a pivotal role in the Turks and Caicos Islands’ fight against money laundering, terrorist financing, and in preserving the integrity of the financial services industry.

-The TCIFSC has been given a specific mandate in section 4(1)(d) of the Financial Services Commission Ordinance 2007 (FSCO) to monitor compliance by licencees with all laws, codes and guidance relating to money laundering or the financing of terrorism.
-This mandate is further reinforced in the Proceeds of Crime Ordinance 2007 where its states in section 148F(1) that the TCIFSC is the supervisory authority for regulated financial business.
-Additionally, in accordance with section 148F(2), the Governor through regulation 23 of the Anti-Money Laundering and Prevention of Terrorist Financing Regulations 2010 has prescribed the TCIFSC as the supervisory authority for all non-regulated financial business.
+The TCIFSC has a specific mandate under section 4(1)(d) of the Financial Services Commission Ordinance 2007 (FSCO) to monitor compliance by licencees with all laws, codes and guidance relating to money laundering or the financing of terrorism.
+This mandate is further reinforced in the Proceeds of Crime Ordinance 2007, which states, in section 148F(1), that the TCIFSC is the supervisory authority for regulated financial business.
+Additionally, in accordance with section 148F(2), the Governor, through regulation 23 of the Anti-Money Laundering and Prevention of Terrorist Financing Regulations 2010, has prescribed the TCIFSC as the supervisory authority for all non-regulated financial business.
 Section 148F(3) further provides that the function of the supervisory authority is to monitor compliance by financial businesses with AML/CFT obligations and take appropriate enforcement action against financial businesses for which it is responsible for breaches of their AML/CFT obligations.
 This is supplemented by additional enforcement powers in the AML/PTF Regulations and the Code.

 The POCO covers a number of areas including:

-The Reporting Authority and establishes it as the TCI’s Financial Intelligence Unit (FIU);
+- The Reporting Authority which is establishes as the TCI’s Financial Intelligence Unit (FIU);

 The POCO does not provide for the combating of terrorist financing.
 However, this is covered principally by The Terrorism (United Nations Measures) (Overseas Territories) Order 2001 and supplemented by The Anti-terrorism (Financial and Other Measures) (Overseas Territories) Order 2002, and The Terrorist Asset-Freezing Etc. Act 2010 (Overseas Territories) Order 2011.